1afa/sambadav/README.md

 - `src/` contains the application source code, the part that should be copied wholesale to a directory on the web server (for which this guide will assume `/var/www/htdocs/webfolders`);

-- `patch/` contains a series of patches for SabreDAV's Browser plugin, to make the web interface more pleasant to use.
-Among other things, we patch the Browser plugin to be amenable to styling through the `style.css` stylesheet, we sort the file listing properly, we use custom icons for files and directories, and we move table of actions (update/delete) to the top of the web page.

 Copy everything in `src/` to the webserver folder: